 PhD Research Positions

-- B.S. or M.S. in: Mechanical Engineering, Aerospace/Aeronautical Engineering, Industrial and Systems Engineering, or Computer Science (or any other closely related discipline).
+- B.S. or M.S. in: Mechanical Engineering, Aerospace Engineering, Industrial and Systems Engineering, or Computer Science (or any other closely related discipline).

-- Prior research experience/background (at some project level) in any of the following areas is a plus: numerical analysis, optimization, uncertainty quantification, machine learning, artificial neural networks, data mining, robotic algorithms, and optimal control.
+- Prior research experience/background in any of the following areas is a plus: optimization, uncertainty quantification, machine learning, artificial neural networks, robotic algorithms, robot control, and hands-on experience with robotics hardware.

-- Prior scholarly publication experience, e.g., international conference/journal articles, is a plus
+- Prior scholarly publication experience, e.g., intl. conference/journal articles, is a plus

 Preferred Qualification: Must be an enrolled MS student in any Engineering/CS department at UB.
 For further information, please contact me via email, and attach your CV.